Public opinion: Role of influentials

 There have been a variety of academic studies investigating whether or not public opinion is influenced by "influentials", or persons that have a significant effect on influencing opinion of the general public regarding any relevant issues.
 Many early studies have modeled the transfer of information from mass media sources to the general public as a "two-step" process.
 In this process, information from mass media and other far-reaching sources of information influences influentials, and influentials then influence the general public as opposed to the mass media directly influencing the public.

 While the "two-step" process regarding public opinion influence has motivated further research on the role of influential persons, a more recent study by Watts and Dodds (2007) suggests that while influentials play some role in influencing public opinion, "non-influential" persons that make up the general public are also just as likely (if not more likely) to influence opinion provided that the general public is composed of persons that are easily influenced.
 This is referred to in their work as the "Influential Hypothesis".
 The authors discuss such results by using a model to quantify the number of people influenced by both the general public and influentials.
 The model can be easily customized to represent a variety of ways that influencers interact with each other as well as the general public.
 In their study, such a model diverges from the prior paradigm of the "two-step" process.
 The Watts and Dodds model introduces a model of influence emphasizing lateral channels of influence between the influencers and general public categories.
 Thus, this leads to a more complex flow of influence amongst the three parties involved in influencing public opinion (i.e. media, influencers and general public).

+Influentials shape opinion through producing testimonials, celebrity endorsement, and expert opinions.
+Furthermore, they also have credibility and emotional appeal.
+Their believes shaped from their experiences and academic knowledge provide foundation to the nascent mind.
+Lastly, the persuasive power add more exertion in this regard.